Ultimate Guide to Blind Rivets

 Allok Rivet.
 (High Strength Rivets, Orlock Rivets).

-Allok®, High Strength Rivets, and other bulb forming rivets like Orlock rivets feature a double-locking system that secures the material on both sides of the panel for great strength, providing a vibration and weather resistant joint.
-It has a non-protruding blind side bulb that spreads the load, whilst avoiding pull-through.
-Easy to install via a Huck gun & other structural rivet tools as a standard rivet gun is not built to install structural rivets.
+Allok®, High Strength Rivets, and other blind side bulb forming rivets like Orlock rivets feature a double-locking system that secures the material on both sides of the panel for great strength, providing a vibration and weather resistant joint.
+It's non-protruding blind side bulb spreads the load, whilst avoiding pull-through.
+Easy to install via a Huck gun & other structural rivet-tools as a standard rivet gun is not engineered to install structural rivets.
 This rivet type is also known as Orlock® rivet, Hemlok® rivet or Ornit® rivet.

 Allok Rivet Or Orlock Rivet